Skip to content

 Lab Hours: M1 18 + M2 12

-Mandatory Attendance: Attendance is strongly recommended but not compulsory
+Mandatory Attendance: Attendance is not compulsory, but strongly recommended

 Course Topics

-M1 - Public Law The legal acts, the sources of law in general and in the economic sphere, the structure and the functioning of the Italian State, the institutions that regulate the economic policy decisions, the protection of fundamental rights.
-The powers and organization of the Italian Regions, including South Tirol /Alto Adige.
-These concepts are analyzed in the framework of the European Union legal framework.
-M2 - Private Law Determination of the law applicable to transnational relationships.
-The content of the Civil Code.
+M1 - Public Law The law, subjects, legal acts, sources of law, structure and functioning of the state organisation, institutions making economic policy decisions, protection of fundamental rights.
+The regions, forms of government of the regions and local autonomies, including Trentino - South Tyrol.
+The concepts are analysed within the framework of the European Union order.
+M2 - Private Law The determination of the law applicable to relationships characterised by transnationality.
+The content of the civil code.
+Subjective legal situations.
 Natural and legal persons.
-Personal rights.
+Personality rights.
 Associations.
 Foundations.
-Property.
-Rights on goods and legal methods for their acquisition.
+Assets.
+Real rights and the legal modes of their acquisition.
 Fundamentals of the law of obligations and contracts.
 Non-contractual liability.
-For a more detailed description of the course content, please refer to the detailed syllabus prepared during the course and published on Teams.
+For a more detailed indication of the course content, see the detailed Syllabus compiled during the course of lectures and published on Teams.

 Teaching format